jiegec/SPECCPU2017Harmony/README.md

 ## Result

 If you want to find existing benchmark results, please refer to [results](./results/README.md) folder.
+Tested devices:

+- Pura 70 Pro+
+- MateBook Pro

 ## How does it work